mvolfik/roborally/README.md

 ## Rule differences

 - no energy cubes & powerups
-- no board lasers (yet?)
 - 1 reboot token for whole map
+  - it wouldn't be that hard to implement multiple reboot tokens, where each of them will have a specified rectangle where it is active (and checkpoints will be a fallback).
+The biggest issue I currently see with this is how to indicate that in the frontend
 - spawn points are assigned randomly (no player choice)
 - running out of SPAM cards isn't supported (yet) (no player choice)
 - reboot token has set orientation (no player choice)
-  - a drawback of this is that there's now a risk of entering an infinite reboot cycle
+  - a drawback of this is that there's now a risk of entering an infinite reboot cycle - we panic in that case
 - belt movements also sorted by priority antenna (no move-to-same-tile edge-case)
 - programming Again after damage card re-executes the substitute action, doesn't draw another card (why would anyone ever program cards like that anyway)
+- board lasers are always only 1-hit

+- todo: if you program SPAM in first register, it is possible to draw Again, in which case the program would panic. therefore I need to implement a new behavior: Again is allowed to be programmed in the first register, but acts like a SPAM card - draws a new card and executes it.